-But in all Israel there was none to be so much praised as Absalom for his beauty: from the sole of his foot even to the crown of his head there was no blemish in him.
+Now in all Israel there was no one who was praised as much as Absalom for his good looks.
+From the sole of his foot to the crown of his head there was no blemish in him.
 (II Samuel 14:25)

-And it came to pass after this, that Absalom prepared him chariots and horses, and fifty men to run before him.
+After this it happened that Absalom provided himself with chariots and horses, and fifty men to run before him.
 (II Samuel 15:1)

 While David was waiting on the Lord, Absalom was waiting on the people.
 This always is a distinction between the wheat and the tares.
 The one looks to the invisible God.
 The other seeks honor in the sight of the visible people and circumstances.

-And it came to pass after forty (possibly, four) years, that Absalom said unto the king, I pray thee, let me go and pay my vow, which I have vowed unto the Lord, in Hebron.
+Now it came to pass after forty [possibly four] years that Absalom said to the king, “Please, let me go to Hebron and pay the vow which I made to the LORD.
 (II Samuel 15:7)